 Policies are operationalized by implementing controls which support policy standards.
 There are two primary types of controls: technical and procedural.
 Procedural controls are “managerial” or “operational” in nature.
 They define how people are to perform a task or job function.
-For example an IT manager will retain a full system backup for seven years.
-On the other hand, technical control are directly implemented on IT systems using supported configuration options.
+For example, an IT manager will retain a full system backup for seven years.
+On the other hand, technical controls are directly implemented on IT systems using supported configuration options.
 For example, a server shall be configured to require a logon password.
 Once technical controls are in place, the challenge becomes to keep them in place.
 This leads us to the topic of compliance.

-Since the network forms the core foundation for IT services, and the quality of network service is defined by the configuration of its constituent routers, switches, controllers, access control devices and more, then it makes sense to carefully manage and monitor these configurations.
+Since the network forms the core foundation for IT services, and the quality of network service is defined by the configuration of its constituent routers, switches, controllers, access control devices, and more, then it makes sense to carefully manage and monitor these configurations.
 This is why NCCM plays such a critical role in IT operations and risk management.

 Job scheduling – Want to control when changes are made?
 An NCCM provides job scheduling to execute changes during maintenance windows.

-Audit Policies – Want to help ensure your do configs contain (or don’t contain) specific configuration statements?
+Audit Policies – Want to help ensure your configs contain (or don’t contain) specific configuration statements?
 An NCCM policy can be used to identify what is expected (or forbidden) in a configuration.
-Policies are useful to verify compliance with internal policies as well as DSS PCI, HIPAA, SOX, DISA STIG and other industry mandated policies.
+Policies are useful to verify compliance with internal policies as well as DSS PCI, HIPAA, SOX, DISA STIG, and other industry mandated policies.